 Women have been an active and highly successful part of the architecture profession in Australia for more than a hundred years, but they remain dramatically under-represented at senior management level and in professional leadership roles, and also leave the profession at much higher rates than men.
 Impediments to women’s career progression continue to be poorly understood by both the profession and its representative bodies.

-The research project Equity and Diversity in the Australian Architecture Profession: Women, Work and Leadership seeks to address this situation.
-The project, which began in mid-2011, interrogates patterns of women’s participation, progression and representation in the architectural profession, paying particular attention to women’s under-representation in senior management.
+The research project Equity and Diversity in the Australian Architecture Profession: Women, Work and Leadership sought to address this situation.
+The project, which ran from 2011 to 2014 interrogated patterns of women’s participation, progression and representation in the architectural profession, paying particular attention to women’s under-representation in senior management.

-The project aims to map women’s participation in the architectural profession in Australia and to understand why women are under-represented at senior management level.
-It will identify actual and perceived barriers to women architects’ promotion and progression, and identify examples of good employment practice in architecture.
-It will understand the role gender plays in structuring professional identity and aspirations in architecture, and will explain how gendered behaviour patterns are reproduced and reconfigured within specific workplaces.
-It will also examine the impact of women’s participation on practice and innovation in architecture, and better understand the social, economic, and architectural advantages of a gender-diverse workforce.
+The project mapped women’s participation in the architectural profession in Australia and sought to understand why women are under-represented at senior management level.
+It identified actual and perceived barriers to women architects’ promotion and progression, along with examples of good employment practice in architecture.
+It investigated the role that gender plays in structuring professional identity and aspirations in architecture and how gendered behaviour patterns are reproduced and reconfigured within specific workplaces.
+It also examined the impact of women’s participation on practice and innovation in architecture, to better understand the social, economic, and architectural advantages of a gender-diverse workforce.

-Outcomes will include a range of publications, a draft Equity and Diversity Policy for the Australian Institute of Architects, surveys and communication and engagement with the architectural community through a variety of means, including this website.
+Outcomes include a range of publications, including the AA Dossier on Gender Equity; the Equity and Diversity Policy for the Australian Institute of Architects; surveys and communication and engagement with the architectural community through a variety of means, including this website.

 Dr Naomi Stead, University of Queensland